ivlab/2DPlotting-UnityPackage/README.md

 ### 2D/3D Visualization

+This package readily supports linking between the 2D plots and any related 3D visualization of the data.

+For context on how this can be achieved, it's recommended that you import the sample scene provided with this package.
+To do so, navigate back to `Window > Package Manager` in your Unity project, select `IVLab 2DPlotting` from the list of packages, and then under the `Samples` dropdown in the package description window click the `Import` button next to the sample titled "2D/3D Vis Example."

+There should now be a folder by the name of `Samples` inside of `Assets`, which should have a subfolder (potentially a few levels down) titled `2D_3D Vis Example`, which should itself contain a `Scenes` folder.
+Open up the scene titled `ExampleScene` in this folder and you should be setup to experiment with a sample 2D/3D visualization.
+Feel free to explore this and manipulate GameObjects and scripts as you wish.

-This package also readily supports connections between the 2D plots and any related 3D visualization of the data.
-To get started, locate and open the `LinkedData` script in the `Runtime/Scripts/General` folder.
-You'll want to create a new script that inherits from `LinkedData` and implements its UpdateDataPoint() method.
-For an example of one way you might go about doing this, check out the `LinkedDataExample` script in the `Runtime/Scripts/Example` folder.
+To get started doing this for you own specific 2D/3D visualization, begin by locating and opening the `LinkedData` script in this package's `Runtime/Scripts/General` folder.
+You'll then want to create a new script that inherits from `LinkedData` and implements its UpdateDataPoint() method (now we be a good time to return to sample you downloaded and open the `LinkedDataExample` script in its `Scripts` folder for an example on how one might do this).

-Once you have created your own implementation of `LinkedData` and attached it to a GameObject in the scene, add that GameObject to the "Linked Data" field of the `Data Manager` and you should be good to go!
+Once you have created your own implementation of `LinkedData`, attach it to a GameObject in the scene, add that GameObject to the "Linked Data" field of the `Data Manager`, and you should be good to go!
+For clarification on this step, fell free to return to `ExampleScene` in the sample you may have downloaded to get a sense for how this is all wired together.

-(If you have write-access to the package (i.e. you installed for development) you will also have access to the example scene in `Packages/IVLab 2DPlotting/Runtime/Scenes`, which should provide additional context for how 2D/3D visualization is possible.)

 ## A Note on Data Tables